pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

 Elliptic curves provide equivalent security at much smaller key sizes than other asymmetric cryptography systems such as RSA or DSA.
-For many operations elliptic curves are also signfiicantly faster; `elliptic curve diffie-hellman is faster than diffie-hellman`_.
+For many operations elliptic curves are also significantly faster; `elliptic curve diffie-hellman is faster than diffie-hellman`_.

 .. note::